rotundasoftware/backbone-courier/README.md

 # Backbone.Courier

-Easily bubble events ("messages") up your view hierarchy in your [Backbone.js](http://backbonejs.org/) applications.
-An intuitive approach to inter-view communication free of explicit dependencies.
+Easily bubble events ("messages") up your view hierarchy in your [Backbone.js](http://backbonejs.org/) applications for an intuitive approach to inter-view communication, free of explicit dependencies.

 ## Benefits
 * Creates an easy to use message path through which views can communicate up (and down) your view hierarchy.